 Consult with an Attorney Resume Writer

-When it comes to writing a legal resume, I always recommend working with a resume writer who is a former lawyer.
+When it comes to writing a legal resume, I always recommend working with a resume writer who is a former attorney.
 Recruiters are great, but they aren’t trained in the art of resume writing.
 85% of resume writing is pure strategy.
 You wouldn’t run a marathon without doing the training (or getting guidance from a running coach), so why apply for a role in the most competitive arena without consulting with a resume writer who has been in the trenches of in-house and law firm roles?
 There are only a handful of attorney resume writers out there, and I am transparent about the fact that you should consult with each of us, and then go with the attorney resume writer whose process best suits your needs.
 Remember, that if more than 60% of executives hire a professional resume writer, and corporate counsels are considered at the top of the executive list, the playing field for corporate counsels is even more competitive.
+Thus a resume writer who specializes in corporate counsel resumes is vital.

 According to a recent survey from the Association of Corporate Counsel, more than 70% of U.S. general counsels come from an in-house counsel background as opposed to a law firm.
 My law firm lawyer clients have a difficult time making a transition into a corporate counsel role, particularly if they have not garnered expertise in the areas I mentioned above.
 The best places to look for corporate counsel roles include ACC, Go In-House, and LinkedIn.